Syllabus for INST 380:

 [NOTE: The good news here is that if you are a good-to-excellent, but

-only will not be penalized; you will be
+shy-and-quiet student, you not only will not be penalized; you will be

 rewarded for your relatively passive in-class participation.
 For